-material:relative-gamma float [default 1] defines the gyromagnetic ratio of the material relative to that of the electron $\gamma{\rm e}=1.76~{\rm T^{-1}s^{-1}}$.
+material:relative-gamma float [default 1] Defines the gyromagnetic ratio of the material relative to that of the electron $\gamma_e = 1.76 \text{ T}^{-1} \text{s}^{-1}$ .
 Valid values are in the range 0.01 - 100.0.
-For most materials $\gamma{\rm r}=1$.
+For most materials $\gamma_r = 1$ .

-material:initial-spin-direction float vector /bool [default (001) / false] determines the initial direction of the spins in the material.
+material:initial-spin-direction float vector /bool [default (001) / false] Determines the initial direction of the spins in the material.
 Value can wither be a unit vector defining a direction in space, or a boolean which initialises each spin to a different random direction (equivalent to infinite temperature).
 As with other unit vectors, a normalised value or crystallographic notation (e.g. [110]) may be used.

-material:material-element string [default "Fe"] defines a purely descriptive chemical element for the material, which gives visual contrast in a range of interactive atomic structure viewers such as jmol, rasmol etc. In rasmol, Fe is a gold colour, H is white, Li is a deep red, O is red, B is green and Ag is a medium grey.
+material:material-element string [default "Fe"] Defines a purely descriptive chemical element for the material, which gives visual contrast in a range of interactive atomic structure viewers such as jmol, rasmol etc. In rasmol, Fe is a gold colour, H is white, Li is a deep red, O is red, B is green and Ag is a medium grey.
 This parameter has no relevance to the simulation at all, and only appears when outputting atomic coordinates, which can be post-processed to be viewable in rasmol.
 The contrast is particularly useful in inspecting the generated structures, particularly ones with a high degree of complexity.

-material:geometry-file string [default ""] specifies a filename containing a series of connected points in space which is used to cut a specified shape from the material, in a process similar to lithography.
+material:geometry-file string [default ""] Specifies a filename containing a series of connected points in space which is used to cut a specified shape from the material, in a process similar to lithography.
 The first line defines the total number of points, which must be in the range 3-100 (A minimum of three points is required to define a polygon).
 The points are normalised to the sample size, and so all points are defined as x, y pairs in the range 0-1, with one point per line.
 The last point is automatically connected first, so need not be defined twice.

-material:alloy-host flag [default off] is a keyword which, if specified, scans over all other materials to replace the desired fraction of host atoms with alloy atoms.
+material:alloy-host flag [ default off ] Scans over all other materials to replace the desired fraction of host atoms with alloy atoms.
 This is primarily used to create random alloys of materials with different properties (such as FeCo, NiFe) or disordered ferrimagnets (such as GdFeCo).

-material:alloy-fraction[index] = float [0-1 : default 0.0] defines the fractional number of atoms of the host material to be replaced by atoms of material index.
+material:alloy-fraction[index] = float [ 0-1 : default 0.0 ] Defines the fractional number of atoms of the host material to be replaced by atoms of material index.

-material:minimum-height = float [0-1 : default 0.0] defines the minimum height of the material as a fraction of the total height z of the system.
+material:minimum-height = float [ 0-1 : default 0.0 ] Defines the minimum height of the material as a fraction of the total height z of the system.
 By defining different minimum and maximum heights it is easy to define a multilayer system consisting of different materials, such as FM/AFM, or ECC recording media.